How to move to Portugal from the United Kingdom

 ✅ Easy Visa to get

-Portugal, a charming and compact country, is roughly the size of Wales, providing a familiar sense of scale for those considering relocation.
-It ensures a high quality of life with a wide range of activities available, making it a wonderful place to explore and enjoy your time abroad.
+Portugal, a charming and compact country, is roughly 2,5x times smaller than Great Britain.
+It has a high quality of life with a wide range of benefits available, making it a wonderful place to explore and live abroad.

 The Atlantic Ocean borders Portugal to the south and west, while Spain borders it to the north and east.
-Despite its size, it has a population of about 10 million.
+Despite its size, it has a population of about 10 million, with more than 10% of those being foreigners.

 Portugal is world-renowned for its rich cuisine and stunning locations, including diverse beaches, mountains, and national parks.